 Here is a super simple idea of a delicious topping to have a slice or two of this beautiful homemade beauty with.

-What about (my top fave) topping a slice with some Greek yoghurt, pesto sauce and sautéed cherry tomatoes.
+- What about (my top fave) topping a slice with some Greek yogurt, pesto sauce, and sautéed cherry tomatoes?
 Wow, this is the king of breakfasts for me.
-I’m hooked to it!
+I’m hooked on it!

 But, the sky is the limit on what you could top a slice of toast with.
 Don’t you agree?!
 Oh, look at this.
 I’m drooling already despite just having it.

-* Servings number, it really depends, but this recipe makes approximately two 2lb loaves of bread or 3 smaller ones.
-It can be baked in loaf tins (I used 2x 2lb glass 28cm cake moulds) but cast iron skillets, cake tins or simply freely on a tray could also make some beautiful little buns.
+* Serving number depends, but this recipe makes approximately two 2lb loaves of bread or 3 smaller ones.
+It can be baked in loaf tins (I used 2x 2lb glass 28cm cake molds) but cast iron skillets, cake tins, or simply freely on a tray could also make some beautiful little buns.

 I will leave this to your imagination entirely.